-Primary conditions or symptoms for which talc may be prescribed by TCM doctors*: Urinary tract infection Excessive thirst Restlessness Palpitations Summer Heat Diarrhea Eczema Sores Oliguria Dysuria Fever Heat rash
+Primary conditions or symptoms for which Hua Shi may be prescribed by TCM doctors*: Urinary tract infection Excessive thirst Restlessness Palpitations Summer Heat Diarrhea Eczema Sores Oliguria Dysuria Fever Heat rash

 Contraindications*: This substance should not be used when there are no signs of a Damp-Heat condition and should be avoided during pregnancy

-In Traditional Chinese Medicine (TCM), talc are plants that belong to the 'Herbs that drain Dampness' category.
-These herbs are typically diuretics, meaning that they promotes the increased production of urine in order to remove Damp that has accumulated in the body.
-According to TCM Damp accumulates first in the lower limbs, causing edema and impaired movement.
+In Traditional Chinese Medicine (TCM), Hua Shi belongs to the 'Herbs that drain Dampness' category.
+These herbs are typically diuretics, meaning that they promotes the increased production of urine in order to remove Dampness that has accumulated in the body.
+According to TCM Dampness accumulates first in the lower limbs, causing edema and impaired movement.
 From there, if unchecked, it can move upward and impair digestion and eventually the respiratory system.

-Furthermore talc are plants that are Cold in nature.
-This means that talc typically help people who have too much "heat" in their body.
+Furthermore Hua Shi is Cold in nature.
+This means that Hua Shi typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition talc can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Hua Shi can help restore a harmonious balance between Yin and Yang.

-Talc also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like talc tend to slow down acute reactions and detoxify the body.
+Hua Shi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Hua Shi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such talc are thought to target the Bladder and the Stomach.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Hua Shi is thought to target the Bladder and the Stomach.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.

 Talc powder is superior to doxycycline in achieving pleurodesis in patients with malignant pleural effusion, in both short- and long-term observations.1